Row wavy Shape Decorative svg added to bottom

 • Provide animal control services to Omaha and all of the communities within Sarpy County

-• Provide shelter and a second chance to all of the stray, lost, abandoned, and often abused animals roaming loose in our jurisdiction.
+• Provide shelter, medical treatments, and second chances to stray, lost, abandoned, and abused animals in our jurisdiction.

 Our Leadership